slack-ruby/slack-ruby-bot/DEPLOYMENT.md

 Alternatively, you can still [generate a legacy API token](https://api.slack.com/custom-integrations/legacy-tokens) for your app and use it for some interactions.

-If you have a legacy API token, and would like to migrate to the new Slack apps, a brief [migration guide](MIGRATION.md) is provided.
+If you have a legacy API token, and would like to migrate to [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server), a brief [migration guide](MIGRATION.md) is provided.

 #### SLACK_API_TOKEN